Ayaz20009/RAG-Demo/README.md

 # RAG-Demo

-Demo Vector Search capabilities of MongoDB by searching on pdf document.
+Demo Vector Search capabilities of MongoDB by searching on a pdf document.

-* This demo is created by the MongoDB Search Specialist team
+* This demo is inspired by the MongoDB Search Specialist team's RAG-Demo